SAP-samples/teched2022-DA160/exercises/ex03/README.md

 ---

-:bulb: **Tip:** </p> You will notice, based on the Type Dimension, we now have two additional options for each Column:
+> :bulb:  **Tip:** You will notice, based on the Type Dimension, we now have two additional options for each Column:
-Semantic Type and Label Column.
+Semantic Type and Label Column.<br>
 The Label Column allows you to specify a column from the table to be used as Label.
-For example, you could have a Product ID and a Product Description in the table and use the Product Description column as Label for the Product ID.
+For example, you could have a Product ID and a Product Description in the table and use the Product Description column as Label for the Product ID.<br>
 The Semantic Type option provides you with several option to choose from, so that you can configure an additional context for the column, such as the option to configure the column as a Currency column or a language column.